-On the campaign trail, Joe Biden has boasted of his role in transforming Colombia and Central America through ambitious economic and security programs.
+On the campaign trail, Joe Biden boasted of his role in transforming Colombia and Central America through ambitious economic and security programs.
 Colombians and Hondurans tell The Grayzone about the damage his plans did to their societies.

-“I was one of the architects of Plan Colombia,” Biden boasted in a July 5 interview with CNN, referring to the multi-billion dollar US effort to end Colombia’s civil war with a massive surge of support for the country’s military.
+“I was one of the architects of Plan Colombia,” Biden boasted in a July 5 interview with CNN, referring to the multibillion-dollar US effort to end Colombia’s civil war with a massive surge of support for the country’s military.
 According to Biden, the plan was a panacea for Colombia’s problems, from “crooked cops” to civil strife.

 But Biden’s plan for Colombia has contributed directly to the country’s transformation into a hyper-militarized bastion of right-wing rule, enhancing the power and presence of the notoriously brutal armed forces while failing miserably in its anti-narcotic and reformist objectives.

-This year alone, more than 50 human rights defenders were killed in Colombia in the first four months of 2019, while coca production is close to record levels.
+More than 50 human rights defenders were killed in Colombia in the first four months of 2019, while coca production is close to record levels.
 And as Colombian peace activists lamented in interviews with The Grayzone, the US is still in complete control of Bogotá’s failed anti-drug policy, thanks largely to Plan Colombia.

 Biden has also pumped up his role in an initiative called the Alliance for Prosperity, which was applied to the Northern Triangle of Central America.
 The former vice president was so central to the program’s genesis that it was informally known as “Plan Biden.”

 Marketed as an answer to the crisis of child migration, Biden’s brainchild channeled $750 million through a right-wing government installed by a US-orchestrated military coup to spur mega-development projects and privatize social services.